ungaratto93/boot-template-starter/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/ungaratto93/layers/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License